oblac/jodd-site/content/doc/stringutil.md

 # StringUtil

-Strings manipulation is a common and frequent task in everday life of a developer.
+Strings manipulation is a common and frequent task in everyday life of a developer.
 JDK doesn't provide much help on this topic. *Jodd* comes in a rescue!
-It's `StringUtil` class offers more then **100** additional string utilities (and still growing).
+It's `StringUtil` class offers more than **100** additional string utilities (and still growing).
 And each one is optimized for speed.
 Description of some methods follows, more details can be founded in javadoc and test cases.